The Demand for and Costs of Rural Electrification in Kenya

 Taken together, low consumer demand in the context of high grid connection costs indicate that the electrification program may have resulted in a negative net social benefit.
 However, universal access to electricity may still increase social welfare overall by exposing individuals in rural areas to more media and information, allowing children to study more, or facilitating work outside subsistence agriculture.
 Such outcomes have not been the focus of electrification efforts to date and researchers and policymakers many need to consider them to justify rural electrification as a development priority given these study findings.

-Lee, Kenneth, Edward Miguel, and Catherine Wolfram.
-"Experimental Evidence on the Economics of Rural Electrification."
-Working Paper February 2019.
+Kenneth Lee, Edward Miguel, and Catherine Wolfram.
+"Experimental Evidence on the Economics of Rural Electrification.
+"Journal of Political Economy 128 (4): 1523-1565.